-The first ESO Umberto Veronesi Memorial Award
+The second ESO Umberto Veronesi Memorial Award

 Professor Umberto Veronesi died peacefully on 9 November 2016 at age 91 surrounded by his wife and 7 children and many grandchildren, fading away with his unique and unforgettable smile at home in Milan.